Jolak5/kanban-copy/todo-list/m1_list_structure.md

   2. completed [`bool`].
   3. index: [`number`].
 - Write a function to iterate over the tasks array and populate an HTML list item element for each task.
 - On page load render the dynamically created list of tasks in the dedicated placeholder.
-The list should apear in order of the `index` values for each task.
+The list should appear in order of the `index` values for each task.
 - Create a **style.css** and set rules for the **To Do List**.
 CSS must be loaded by *Webpack Style/CSS Loader*.
 Your list should be a clone of the part of the minimalist project captured in the video below.

 [![Capstone intro](https://img.youtube.com/vi/AcUd-_Yjjqg/0.jpg)](https://www.youtube.com/watch?v=AcUd-_Yjjqg)